lukakralj/TouchGlove/README.md

 ## Hardware setup
 ### Glove sensors
-First, we need some to be able to get the input from our fingers to the DB.
-For this I decided to create the very basic electric switch which is "embedded" in the glove.
+First, we need something to be able to get the input from our fingers to the DB.
+For this I decided to create the very basic electric switch which is sewn into the glove.
 There are four fingers that are involved in the actions.
 Index finger, middle finger and ring finger are the fingers that actually have actions associated with them.
 Thumb is the one that can trigger any of the sensors on the other fingers.
-Therefore, if the index finger and the middle finger accidentally touch, not action is triggered.
+Therefore, if the index finger and the middle finger accidentally touch, no action is triggered.
-For create the sensors, I simply sew some wire into the woolen glove (see images).
-I used the same pattern on all three action fingers, however the pattern on the thumb is rotated for 90 degrees so that the sensors get triggered more easily.
+To create the sensors, I simply sew some wire into the woolen glove (see images).
+I used the same pattern on all three action fingers.
+However, the pattern on the thumb is rotated for 90 degrees so that the sensors get triggered more easily.

 **Note:** This part can be completed in countless different ways.
 I just went with this solution as it was good enough for a prototype as well as being very cheap (aka free :) ).

 ### Motion tracker target
 The program that runs on the laptop is tracking an object that is of a contrasting colour compared to the background.
 For this
-I used a top of a bright green bottle cap, that I attached to the front of the glove (see images).
+I used a top of a bright green plastic bottle cap, that I attached to the front of the glove (see images).
 When testing different colours and objects I realised that a small solid object with a strong colour is very suitable for the job.
-Should you use an object that can bend easily you might notice that flickering can increase due to the shadows which will cause the mouse to jump around the screen.
+Should you use an object that can bend easily you might notice that flickering can increase due to the shadows which could cause the mouse to jump around the screen.

 ### Connect glove and Dragonboard
 Once the sensors are completed, we need to connect them to the GPIO pins on the DB.
 I connected them with longer wires